vgeorgiev90/PEInjector/README.md

 Serving HTTP on :: port 80 (http://[::]:80/) ...
  ```

- - Run it by downloading from a webserver or read it from a file locally (debug output can be turned off)
+ - Run it, by downloading the PE from a webserver or read it from a file locally (debug output can be turned off)
  ```powershell
  PS C:\Users\nullb1t3\Desktop> .\PEInjector.exe
 [*] Initializing syscalls structure.